ankumpetvimala/Elevate-labs-static-website/README.md

    - GitHub generated a live site link for hosting.

 4. **Access the Live Site**
-   - After enabling GitHub Pages, the site was accessible at
+   - After enabling GitHub Pages, the site was accessible at github

 5. **Updating the Site**
    - Any updates pushed to the main branch are automatically reflected on the live site.